yisi-xj/Relaxed-Receptive-Field-for-Adaptive-Upsampling/README.md

 ## Experimental Result

 :warning:Note: In the experimental logs and weight files of the project, the old name "rrfu" is used.
+:file_folder: The dataset involved in the experiment can be obtained from https://aistudio.baidu.com/datasetdetail/345026/0

 **Table1: Semantic segmentation results with SegFormer on ADE20K**
 | SegFormer-B1 | FLOPs    | Params   | mIoU     | bIoU       |  log  | ckpt  |